xflouris/libpll/examples/rooted/README.md

 * the extra number of Conditional Likelihood Vectors (CLVs) that should be allocated apart from those created for the tip sequences (typically, number of tips minus one for rooted trees),
 * number of states in the dataset (for instance 4 for nucleotide datasets, 20 for aminoacid datasets),
 * the length of the alignment, i.e. the number of sites at the tip sequences,
+* for mixture models, how many different models
 * how many different substitution models we want to have at one time,
 * the number of probability matrices that should be allocated (typically 2 times the number of tip sequences minus 2),
 * number of discrete rate categories (rate heterogeneity),